We don't want to let down our guard. Yet that is the only way to discover that being guarded is our big problem.

 In an effort to always get our way—and always be loved—we develop what we believe is an ideal version of ourselves.
 This, we think, will win us all the goodies.

-Plus, if we succeed at perfecting this ideal—although unrealistic and inauthentic—version of ourselves, no one will see what we are covering up.
+Plus, if we succeed at perfecting this ideal—although unrealistic and inauthentic—version of ourselves, we think no one will see what we are covering up.
 Namely, our unpleasant Lower Self.

 Then, depending on our personality, we will adopt one of three masks, or defenses, each of which distorts one of our three primary divine qualities.
 And we'll roll this into our idealized self-image.